-Monty’s Story Combining CBD With Prescribed Seizure Medication
+Monty’s Story Combining Hemp With Prescribed Seizure Medication

 Monty is an English Springer Spaniel, aged 5.
 Superfit and healthy with no health issues, he suddenly had a fit one day which leads onto having a series of fits over the next few months and developing epilepsy.

 After his first 4 fits, he was put on Phenobarbital which is an anti-seizure medication, after weeks of more seizures, that were strong and too frequent, the dosage kept getting upped and Potassium Bromide was added.